ampproject/amphtml/spec/amp-html-format.md

 `overflow` (and `overflow-y`, etc.) may not be styled as “auto” or “scroll”.
 No user defined element in a AMP document may have a scrollbar.

 ##### Maximum size
-It is a validation error if the author stylesheet is larger than 20KB post gzip.
+It is a validation error if the author stylesheet is larger than 100,000 bytes.

 ### Custom fonts